awsdocs/amazon-chime-sdk-developer-guide/doc_source/join-chime-meeting.md

 *Required* – Yes
 *Default value* – None

-The SIP application always invokes a Lambda function after running this action\.
+The SIP media application always invokes a Lambda function after running this action\.
 It returns either the `ACTION_SUCCESSFUL` or `ActionFailed` invocation event types\.
 The following code example shows the invocation event structure of the Lambda function\.

 ```
 {